 For obtaining information on these issues of planning, forecasts are to be determined, as premises of future planning.

 4. Determination Alternative Courses of Action

-At this stage or steps of planning process, the collected information, facts and knowledge are used to determine the alternative course of action.
+At this stage or steps of the organizational planning process, the collected information, facts, and knowledge are used to determine the alternative course of action.

 Possibly no scheme is such, for which various logical alternatives are not available.
-There are more than one methods of doing any work.
+There is more than one method of doing any work.

 Hence, the best method should be found, for which techniques and methods of decision making are used, so that any best alternative may be selected, out of various alternative methods or possibilities.

-Good planning cannot be formulated, and the good result is expected until alternative methods or courses of actions are not developed.
+Good planning cannot be formulated, and the good result is expected until alternative methods or courses of action are not developed.